 What did we do?
 What did we observe?
 How can we explain patterns in the data?
-What does this have to do with explaining why the What were What patterns did What questions do singer was able to shatter the glass? we figuring we notice between we have about out? force and waves? energy? matter?
+What does this have to do with What were we figuring out?
+What patterns did we notice between force and waves?
+What questions do we have about energy? matter? explaining why the singer was able to shatter the glass?